himgui/himgui/README.md

 ## What I'm Learning: 💡
 - I'm a participant on <a href=https://github.com/badtuxx> @badtuxx </a> - <a href=https://github.com/badtuxx/MutiraoDevOps> MutiraoDevOps </a> <strong> FREE </strong> mentorship program.
 Where I'm learning some tools and soft skills I'll need for achieving a new position.

-- Also, I'm learning by myself the basics of some important DevOps tools, Python and Agile methodology.
+- Also, I'm learning by myself the basics of some important DevOps tools, Python, Shell, CI/CD and Agile methodology.

 ## Skills ⚡